-If you're looking for a part time job this year, we round up 40 great places you can try today.
+If you’re looking for easy part-time jobs this year, we round up 40 great places you can try today.

-Even the retiree who is bored with staying home could do with something productive to stay occupied.
+Even the retiree who is bored with staying home could do something productive to stay occupied.

 But where do you find these easy part-time jobs?
 And which are the best ones that pay well?

 Part-time jobs can be hourly, shift-based, home-based or self-scheduled.
 Here’s a quick look at the different types you’ll likely encounter, and their pros and cons.